Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Introduction

+As cybersecurity investments continue to grow, organizations face increasing pressure to justify their financial investments in this domain.
+Rather than simply asserting that security will improve, there is growing pressure to demonstrate the value of these investments through clear, measurable data.

 This demand for accountability presents a significant challenge for CTI programs.
-The 2025 SANS CTI Survey revealed that a primary struggle for CTI teams is the difficulty in proving ROI and securing executive buy-in \cite{SANS2025Survey}.
+The 2025 SANS CTI Survey revealed that a primary struggle for CTI teams is the difficulty in proving ROI and securing executive support \cite{SANS2025Survey}.
 This finding is supported by research from ESG, which found that 71\% of security professionals report difficulty in measuring the ROI of their CTI program \cite{ESG2023}.
 Without a clear and defensible model for quantifying its contribution to risk reduction and business value creation, a CTI program risks being viewed as a cost center rather than a strategic asset.

 This perception can lead to underfunding, resource misallocation, and deprioritization in favor of other security initiatives that offer more easily measured returns.
-Therefore, establishing a robust framework for calculating and communicating CTI ROI is not just an academic exercise; it is a strategic necessity for the program's longevity, growth, and effectiveness \cite{SANS2025Survey}.
+Therefore, establishing a robust framework for calculating and communicating CTI ROI is an important factor in sustaining CTI programs and demonstrating their organizational value \cite{SANS2025Survey}.